Causality Constraints on Black Hole Thermodynamics in Nonlinear Electrodynamics: Introduction

 In this paper, motivated by these developments, we study causality constraints on black hole thermodynamics in nonlinear electrodynamics.
 By requiring the absence of superluminal propagation, we show that the mass-to-charge ratio of extremal black holes increases monotonically with increasing charge.
 In addition, under the same condition, we demonstrate that the entropy-to-mass-squared ratio of black holes, which we interpret as an entropy density, decreases monotonically with increasing mass, while keeping the mass-to-charge ratio fixed.
 This extends the aforementioned findings in the literature to all orders in nonlinear electrodynamics in a model-independent fashion.

 The paper is organized as follows.
-In Sec.~\ref{sec:BHThermo-NLED}, we review general aspects of nonlinear electrodynamics and summarize the thermodynamics of magnetic black holes.
+In section~\ref{sec:BHThermo-NLED}, we review general aspects of nonlinear electrodynamics and summarize the thermodynamics of magnetic black holes.
 In particular, we write down the mass as a function of the entropy and charge, which carries all the thermodynamic information, reproducing the modified Smarr relation derived in~\cite{Gulin:2017ycu}.
-In Sec.~\ref{sec:causalityonthermo}, we study causality constraints on thermodynamics of magnetic black holes.
+In section~\ref{sec:causalityonthermo}, we study causality constraints on thermodynamics of magnetic black holes.
 As studied in~\cite{Schellstede:2016zue}, absence of superluminal propagation around electromagnetic backgrounds requires a convexity of the Lagrangian function.
 By combining it with the modified Smarr relation, we derive the monotonicity of the extremal condition and the entropy density.
-In Sec.~\ref{sec:dyonic}, we extend the analysis to general dyonic black holes by using a dual description after the electromagnetic charge rotation.
-Discussion of our results is given in Sec.~\ref{sec:conclusion}.
-Several technical details are collected in Appendix.
+In section~\ref{sec:dyonic}, we extend the analysis to general dyonic black holes by using a dual description after the electromagnetic charge rotation.
+Discussion of our results is given in section~\ref{sec:conclusion}.
+Several technical details are collected in the appendices.

-\section{Black Hole Thermodynamics in Nonlinear Electrodynamics}
+\section{Black hole thermodynamics in nonlinear electrodynamics}

 In this section, we summarize black hole thermodynamics in nonlinear electrodynamics.
 In particular, we introduce the Smarr-type relation for magnetic black holes~\cite{Smarr:1972kt,Zhang:2016ilt,Gulin:2017ycu,Bokulic:2021dtz}, which serves as the basis for our discussion of causality constraints on black hole thermodynamics.